HealthInfo Waitaha Canterbury

 Keep up to date with COVID-19 booster vaccinations.

 Some people with specific health issues should get the pneumococcal vaccine.
-Talk to your GP about whether this applies to you.
+Talk to your general practice team about whether this applies to you.

 HealthInfo recommends the following videos